Dhruvil-Rangrej/Project-LLM/README.md

 ## Architecture

-The system uses a graph-based architecture where:
+The system uses a dynamic graph-based architecture where:
 - Each agent is a node in the graph
+- Graph structure is generated dynamically from agent_config.json
-- Agents can transition to other agents based on the context
+- Agents can transition to other agents based on context and configuration
 - The reception agent serves as the root node
 - All agents can route through multiple steps to reach the appropriate handler
+- Transition paths are automatically calculated and optimized

 ## Development

 The project is structured as follows:
-- `api.py`: FastAPI server implementation
+- `api.py`: FastAPI server implementation with dynamic agent discovery
 - `agent_graph.py`: Graph structure for agent routing
 - `agent_node.py`: Node implementation for the graph
 - `multi_graph_agent.py`: Main agent graph implementation
+- `dynamic_graph_generator.py`: Dynamic graph structure generation from config
+- `transition_manager.py`: Handles complex agent transitions
+- `agent_config.json`: Centralized configuration for all agents
 - `agents/`: Directory containing all specialized agents
 - `app.py`: Simple CLI interface for testing
-- `backend.ipynb`: Host the LLM model on a remote Google Colab / Kaggle notebook using vLLM

 ## Contributing